This post may contain affiliate links.

 It didn’t matter.
 As soon as I saw the headsets being handed out my sense of shared community evaporated in my desire to be first to the Sistine Chapel.

-Tour Guide or Audio Headset?
+Tour Guide With Audio Headset

 When we went we had the option of a tour or an audioguide, and we opted for an audioguide.
+For 2025 it seems the only option with the Vatican Breakfast is to have a guide.

 “The thing to do is get to the Sistine Chapel as fast as you can,” I told Mark under my breath.
 “I read it on the Internet.
 Don’t get sidetracked or we’ll be sharing the Sistine Chapel with a million other tourists.”